 Recommended reading for all Dip Obst(SA) students at The College of Medicine of South Africa.

-From the acclaimed Perinatal Education Programme, Maternal Care is a comprehensive programme for healthcare professionals, covering all the common and important problems that occur during pregnancy, labour, delivery and the puerperium:
+Maternal Care is a comprehensive programme for healthcare professionals, covering all the common and important problems that occur during pregnancy, labour, delivery and the puerperium:

 - Antenatal care